knowit/hlf/cloud/README.md

 Follow the steps in the [root README](../), under **Setup** &gt; **Google Cloud Service Account**.

 ### Downloads
-A couple of programs and packages are needed to deploy the API.
+A couple of extra programs and packages are needed to deploy the API.

-* **[Docker][docker-ce]**
-  Used to build an image of the container which our API will run from.
-Docker will be called as neccessary from other scripts.

 * **[Packer][packer]**
   Builds an image of a Virtual Machine based on specifications from `packer.json`.